Pauline Deakin, Counsellor and Psychotherapist, PG Dip. MBACP

 I am a qualified psychotherapist, trained at Regent’s University London.
 As an integrative counsellor, I am trained in all therapy styles, tailoring my approach to suit your needs.

-There are currently some spaces in my Wimbledon and Kingston therapy rooms.
+I usually work in Wimbledon and Kingston, but at the moment I can only offer phone and video conferencing counselling sessions.
 If you would like to know more, please contact me to arrange an initial session where you can ask any further questions and see how I work, before deciding if I am the therapist for you.

 Training, qualifications & experience